-The Social, Ethics and Sustainability committee's statutory functions are set out in section 72, read with Regulation 43 of the Companies Act, 71 of 2008, and are supplemented by the committee charter.
+The Social, Ethics and Sustainability committee's statutory functions are set out in section 72 and Regulation 43 of the Companies Act, which are supplemented by the committee's charter.
 The Social, Ethics and Sustainability committee is responsible for overseeing organisational ethics, responsible corporate citizenship, sustainable development and stakeholder relationships.
-The chair of the Audit, Actuarial and Finance committee attends Social, Ethics and Sustainability committee meetings.
+The Chair of the Audit, Actuarial and Finance committee is a member of the Social, Ethics and